-One TSA employee vented off about how some people complain about how things are done.
+One TSA employee vented off about how some people dislike the way things are done.
 Sometimes it’s difficult for passengers to stomach how some airports will allow certain things while others are less than enthusiastic.

 This situation is clearly something this person has had more than a few times, and they are sick of hearing it.
 It’s an easy excuse that people like to use as if it’s going to let them get away with it this time.
 Naturally, this doesn’t help at all, and just delays things.

 Someone page the DMV

 Some people can’t bear to see their children grow up.
 Not to mention, it can be tough knowing exactly when something should stop, like removing the stroller and getting your kid to walk wherever they need to go.